Kymera Therapeutics (NASDAQ:KYMR) PT Lowered to $67.00

-Kymera Therapeutics (NASDAQ:KYMR) had its price target dropped by analysts at Morgan Stanley from $69.00 to $67.00 in a note issued to investors on Tuesday, Price Targets.com reports.
-The brokerage currently has an “equal weight” rating on the stock.
-Morgan Stanley’s price objective suggests a potential upside of 67.08% from the company’s current price.
+Kymera Therapeutics (NASDAQ:KYMR) had its price objective lowered by Morgan Stanley from $69.00 to $67.00 in a report published on Monday, Benzinga reports.
+Morgan Stanley currently has an equal weight rating on the stock.

-Separately, Berenberg Bank began coverage on Kymera Therapeutics in a research report on Tuesday, April 20th.
-They set a “buy” rating for the company.
-Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-The stock has an average rating of “Buy” and an average price target of $48.00.
+KYMR has been the subject of a number of other reports.
+Berenberg Bank initiated coverage on Kymera Therapeutics in a research note on Tuesday, April 20th.
+They set a buy rating for the company.
+UBS Group initiated coverage on Kymera Therapeutics in a research note on Thursday, May 20th.
+They set a buy rating and a $80.00 target price for the company.
+Three research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+The stock presently has an average rating of Buy and an average price target of $56.00.

-Kymera Therapeutics (NASDAQ:KYMR) last released its quarterly earnings results on Thursday, May 6th.
-The company reported ($0.29) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.20) by ($0.09).
-On average, research analysts expect that Kymera Therapeutics will post -1.38 earnings per share for the current fiscal year.
+Kymera Therapeutics (NASDAQ:KYMR) last posted its earnings results on Thursday, May 6th.
+The company reported ($0.29) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.20) by ($0.09).
+On average, equities analysts anticipate that Kymera Therapeutics will post -1.04 earnings per share for the current year.

-In other news, CEO Nello Mainolfi sold 8,245 shares of the business’s stock in a transaction on Wednesday, May 12th.
-The stock was sold at an average price of $50.05, for a total value of $412,662.25.
-Following the sale, the chief executive officer now owns 405,444 shares of the company’s stock, valued at approximately $20,292,472.20.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, insider Jared Gollob sold 8,887 shares of the business’s stock in a transaction on Friday, February 19th.
-The stock was sold at an average price of $55.09, for a total value of $489,584.83.
-Following the completion of the sale, the insider now directly owns 99,997 shares in the company, valued at approximately $5,508,834.73.
+In other news, CEO Nello Mainolfi sold 653 shares of the firm’s stock in a transaction that occurred on Monday, April 19th.
+The shares were sold at an average price of $40.00, for a total transaction of $26,120.00.
+Following the completion of the transaction, the chief executive officer now directly owns 396,139 shares of the company’s stock, valued at approximately $15,845,560.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CFO Bruce N. Jacobs sold 10,000 shares of the firm’s stock in a transaction that occurred on Monday, March 8th.
+The stock was sold at an average price of $50.65, for a total transaction of $506,500.00.
+Following the transaction, the chief financial officer now directly owns 10,000 shares of the company’s stock, valued at $506,500.
 The disclosure for this sale can be found here.
-Insiders have sold 328,584 shares of company stock worth $17,499,817 in the last quarter.
+Insiders have sold a total of 319,697 shares of company stock valued at $17,010,232 over the last ninety days.

-Institutional investors have recently modified their holdings of the business.
-Pacer Advisors Inc. acquired a new stake in Kymera Therapeutics in the 1st quarter valued at about $47,000.
-Exane Derivatives bought a new stake in shares of Kymera Therapeutics in the 1st quarter worth approximately $51,000.
-E Fund Management Co.
-Ltd. bought a new stake in shares of Kymera Therapeutics in the 1st quarter worth approximately $84,000.
-Royal Bank of Canada lifted its stake in Kymera Therapeutics by 1,326.3% during the first quarter.
-Royal Bank of Canada now owns 2,282 shares of the company’s stock valued at $89,000 after purchasing an additional 2,122 shares during the last quarter.
-Finally, Citigroup Inc. bought a new stake in Kymera Therapeutics during the fourth quarter worth approximately $126,000.
-Hedge funds and other institutional investors own 37.83% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Virtu Financial LLC acquired a new stake in shares of Kymera Therapeutics in the 1st quarter valued at approximately $461,000.
+Logos Global Management LP boosted its holdings in shares of Kymera Therapeutics by 135.2% in the 1st quarter.
+Logos Global Management LP now owns 260,920 shares of the company’s stock valued at $10,139,000 after buying an additional 150,000 shares during the last quarter.
+Squarepoint Ops LLC acquired a new stake in shares of Kymera Therapeutics in the 1st quarter valued at approximately $560,000.
+Millennium Management LLC acquired a new stake in shares of Kymera Therapeutics in the 1st quarter valued at approximately $4,963,000.
+Finally, Voloridge Investment Management LLC acquired a new stake in shares of Kymera Therapeutics in the 1st quarter valued at approximately $3,861,000.
+43.74% of the stock is owned by institutional investors.

 Kymera Therapeutics, Inc, a biopharmaceutical company, focuses on discovering and developing novel small molecule therapeutics that selectively degrade disease-causing proteins by harnessing the body's own natural protein degradation system.
 It engages in developing IRAK4 program, which is in Phase I clinical trial for the treatment of immunology-inflammation diseases, including hidradenitis suppurativa, atopic dermatitis, and rheumatoid arthritis; IRAKIMiD program to treat MYD88-mutated diffuse large B cell lymphoma; and STAT3 program for the treatment of hematologic malignancies and solid tumors, as well as autoimmune diseases.